Period Calculator

 Ovulation Date = First Day of Last Period + (Cycle Length - 14)

-Let’s say your last period started on July 1st, and your average cycle is 28 days long.
-Here’s what the calculator will predict:
+Suppose your last period started on July 1st and your cycle averages 28 days.
+The calculator would predict:

 • Next Period: July 29